vigneshpalanivelr/MeachineLearningAI/MachineLearning.md

 ---

-# CS3 - LINEAR REGRESSION & REGULARIZATION
+# CS3 - Linear Regression & Regularization

 ## CS3 TABLE OF CONTENTS
 1. [What is Linear Regression?](#cs3-what-is-linear-regression)